Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Experimental Evaluations

 \section{Experimental Evaluations}

-In our evaluations, we investigate several properties and potential benefits of the SCoBot agents.
-We specifically aim to answer the following research questions:\\ \textbf{(Q1)} Are concept based agents able to learn competitive policies on different RL environments? \\ \textbf{(Q2)} Does the inherent inspectable nature of SCoBots allow to detect potential issues in their decision processes? \\ \textbf{(Q3)} Can concept-based guidance help mitigate RL caveats of SCoBot agents, such as policy misalignments?
+In our evaluations, we investigate several properties and potential benefits of the transparent SCoBot agents.
+We specifically aim to answer the following research questions:\\ \textbf{(Q1)} Are concept based agents able to learn competitive policies on different RL environments? \\ \textbf{(Q2)} Does the inspectable nature of SCoBots allow to detect issues in their decision processes? \\ \textbf{(Q3)} Can concept-based guidance help mitigate common RL caveats, such as policy misalignments? \\ \textbf{(Q4)} Can SCoBots learn with imperfect object extraction methods? \\ \textbf{(Q5)} How crucial is the the relation extractor for SCoBots performances?